-Non-starchy vegetables, such as leafy greens, carrots, tomatoes, green beans, asparagus, onions, broccoli and radishes are all 0 point foods on the SmartPoints plan.
-Vegetables give you a big nutrition bang for your buck, which means you get a lot of nutrients from a small number of calories.
-They typically have a high water and fiber content as well, which can help you feel fuller after your meal.
-Add extra veggies to your morning omelet or your favorite soup to make it more filling without adding any points.
-Starchy vegetables, such as potatoes, winter squash, peas and corn, are higher in calories and are not included on the 0 points list.
-These higher-calorie veggies are rich in nutrients, even though they contribute to your SmartPoints total, so they still deserve a place on your plate.
+Vegetables give you a big nutritional bang for your buck, which means you get a lot of nutrients from a small number of calories.
+They typically have a high water and fiber content as well, which can help you feel fuller for longer.
+Try adding extra veggies to your morning omelet or your favorite soup to make it more filling (for zero points!).

 Some Condiments and Snacks Are Free

-According to Weight Watchers, if your food tastes delicious, you're more likely to stick to your eating plan.
-You can enjoy plenty of flavorings -- referred to as flavor boosters -- that you can add to your food for 0 points.
-Fresh and dried herbs, salsa, vinegar, hot sauce, mustard, reduced-sodium soy sauce, capers, citrus juice or zest, pickled jalapenos and unsweetened pickles are all SmartPoints free flavor boosters.
-Splash roasted veggies with balsamic vinegar, add salsa to a baked potato instead of butter and sour cream, and replace mayo with vinegar for a zesty tuna salad.
+If your food tastes delicious, you're more likely to stick to your eating plan, right?
+Well, good news: You can enjoy plenty of flavorings on WW — referred to as flavor boosters — and you can add them for zero points.
+Fresh and dried herbs, salsa, vinegar, hot sauce, mustard, reduced-sodium soy sauce, capers, citrus juice or zest, pickled jalapeños and unsweetened pickles are all "free" flavor boosters.
+Some tasty suggestions: Splash roasted veggies with balsamic vinegar, add salsa to a baked potato instead of butter and sour cream and replace mayo with vinegar for a zesty tuna salad.

-A few snacks, such as sugar-free gelatin and sugar-free frozen pops, are considered free foods.
-Sugar-free beverages are also points-free.
-These treats might help satisfy your sweet tooth, but they don't carry any nutritional value.
+A few snacks, such as sugar-free gelatin and sugar-free frozen pops, are also considered zero-point foods.
+And sugar-free beverages are points-free, too.
+Just remember that these treats might help satisfy your sweet tooth, but they don't carry any nutritional value.

 Portion Size Matters on Weight Watchers

 While free foods don't contribute to your points total, remember that many of them still contain calories.
 For instance, a medium banana contains 105 calories, and a cup of grapes has 104 calories.
-If you overindulge in fruit because it's a free food, those calories could add up, and you'd sabotage your weight loss.
-The USDA recommends that adults consume between 1 1/2 and 2 cups of fruit daily, and exceeding that recommendation will not be beneficial for weight loss.
+If you overindulge in fruit because it's a free food, those calories could add up and you could actually sabotage your weight loss.
+The USDA recommends that adults consume between 1 1/2 and 2 cups of fruit daily.
+As for veggies, aim to eat 2 1/2 to 3 cups per day.

-You'll get minimal calories from the sugar-free treats and beverages on the 0 points list, but over-consuming them might hinder your weight loss efforts as well.
-In fact, some research suggests that artificially sweetened beverages actually contribute to weight gain rather than weight loss, possibly because they affect the reward center in the brain differently from natural sweeteners, which results in a craving.
+You'll get minimal calories from the sugar-free treats and beverages on the zero points list, but overconsuming them might hinder your weight-loss efforts as well.
+In fact, research from the Harvard T. H. Chan School of Public Health notes that artificially sweetened beverages actually contribute to weight gain rather than weight loss, possibly because they affect the reward center in the brain differently from natural sweeteners, which results in cravings.

-For optimal success with the Weight Watchers program, enjoy your free point foods to help stay satisfied, but practice moderation, and focus on eating only when you are truly hungry.
+For the best results on the WW program, enjoy your free points foods to help stay satisfied — but practice moderation, and focus on eating only when you are truly hungry.